 QuICCC: The Questionnaire for Identifying Children with Chronic Conditions.
 Stein, Westbrook , et al. 1997.
-CSHCN Screener: Children with Special Health Care Needs Screener.
-Bethell, Read, et al. 2002.

 Adult SHCN Screener

 - To-date, the Adult SHCN Screener has only been studied in the context of confidential mail and telephone surveys - How responses might vary if the screener is administered in a non-confidential manner such as during health plan enrollment or during a physician visit is not yet known and will be a topic addressed by future studies - The Adult SHCN Screener is subject to the limitations shared by all survey-based methods, including insufficient contact information, missing data (although this tends to be less of an issue when intervieweradministration is used), and non-responders